vorSherer/code-301-prework/windows/wsl.md

 - Now we need to grant that user administrative control.
 In your SQL shell, type the following: `ALTER ROLE your-username-here WITH superuser;`, replacing "your-username-here" with the username you created a role for in the previous step.
 - If successful, you will receive the feedback `ALTER ROLE`.
 - Next, we need to create a default database for your new user and assign ownership of it to your new account.
 In the SQL shell, type the following: `CREATE DATABASE your-username-here;`, replacing "your-username-here" with your username.
 On success, you will receive the feedback `CREATE DATABASE`.
-- To change the owner of your database from the `postgres` user to your user, type the folliwing: `ALTER DATABASE your-username-here OWNER TO your-username-here`, replacing "your-username-here" with your username.
+- To change the owner of your database from the `postgres` user to your user, type the folliwing: `ALTER DATABASE your-username-here OWNER TO your-username-here;`, replacing "your-username-here" with your username.
 On success, you will receive the feed back `ALTER DATABASE`.
-- Close your SQL shell with `\q`.
+- Close your SQL shell with `\q` or `ctrl-D`.
 Type `psql` again and your SQL shell should now open as your default user.
 Hooray!

 ## Suggestion

-Since typing out `sudo service postgres start` all the time can be tedious, I would recommend you set up a couple aliases for this.
+Since typing out `sudo service postgres start` all the time can be tedious, and you'll need to run this when you restart your computer, we recommend you set up an alias for this.

-1. Open a terminal and type `cd ~`, then type `sudo nano .profile`.
+1. Open a terminal and type `cd ~`, then type `nano .profile`.
 This will open your `.profile` which controls what your terminal does and looks like.
 1. Add this line next to any other aliases that you have:
   - `alias pgstart='sudo service postgresql start'`
-This will allow you to type `pgstart` to start running the psql service, and `runpg` to quickly log into the psql prompt.
+This will allow you to type `pgstart` to start running the psql service.
 This is an example of a Quality of Life enhancement, something that makes your life easier and faster as a developer.

 You can change `pgstart` to what ever you want, but just be careful you don't overwrite something that postgres might use.

 ### <a id="final-steps">Final Steps</a>